http://v3.espacenet.com/publicationDetails/biblio?DB=EPODOC&adjacent=true&locale=en_EP&FT=D&date=19991214&CC=US&NR=6000214A&KC=A

 wall of the internal cavity.
 Suitable slide bearing surface are

 provided between the turbine blades and cavity walls.
-Accordingly, a
+Accordingly,

-about the turbine wheel 11 between angularly successive turbine blades.
+wheel 11 between angularly successive turbine blades.

-The turbine engine has two combustion chambers, chambers 14
+The turbine engine has two combustion chambers, chambers 14 and 15

-and 15 having respective firewalls 24, 25, provided at the inner end
+having respective firewalls 24, 25, provided at the inner end

 walls thereof.
-Fuel-oxidizer manifold ports are provided through the
+Fuel-oxidizer manifold ports are provided through

-outer end walls thereof.
-A common inlet
+the outer end walls thereof.
+A common inlet manifold 47 for

-venturi throats 20, 21 by fuel inlet orifices 18, 19.
+20, 21 by fuel inlet orifices 18, 19.

 In accordance with principles of the invention, the combustion